Coach Sam Ballard completed his sixth season on the bench for the Thunderbirds in 2013-14, making the Division 1 playoffs in five of those seasons.

-Coach Sam Ballard has an extensive background in playing and coaching basketball at the high school, college, and professional levels.
+Coach Ballard has an extensive background in playing and coaching basketball at the high school, college, and professional levels.
 He has been involved in the game for over 40 years.
 A native of Phoenix, Ballard played interscholastically for legendary coach Royce Youree at East Phoenix High School.

-In his four years at Mesa, Coach Ballard has compiled an impressive 97-51 record, including a 76-38 mark against ACCAC teams.
-In 2010 his T-Birds won the Region I Championship and Coach Ballard was selected ACCAC Coach of the Year.
+In his six years at Mesa, Coach Ballard has compiled an impressive 123-56 record, including a 98-40 mark against ACCAC teams.
+In 2010 his T-Birds won the Region 1 championship and Coach Ballard was selected as the ACCAC Coach of the Year.
+In 2013-14, his team won the Fiesta Bowl Junior College Shootout, won the ACCAC regular season title, and won the NJCAA Region 1 title, with Coach Ballard again being named the ACCAC Coach of the Year.

 Coach Ballard has a Bachelor’s Degree in Physical Education from Linfield College in Oregon and a Master’s Degree in Educational Administration from Arizona State University.
 He has been married for 38 years to his wife, Brigitte, who he met in France.
 She has taught French at Camelback High School since 1992, and also teaches French at MCC.
 They have three children: Jordan, who played for his father at Mountain Pointe High School and currently coaches on the staff at MCC; Morgan, who graduated from the University of Arizona and is currently the Assistant Sports Information Director at Grand Canyon University; and Derrick, who played basketball at Camelback High School and MCC and is finishing his studies at Arizona State University.